hfoley/SynapseLoadV2/README.md

 Each folder contains PowerShell and/or SQL scripts you'll need to update for your environment.
 Further details on the files are in the readme of each section.

 1. Start here if you want to build the solution using a sample source/destination >> [03 Sample](https://github.com/hfoley/SynapseLoadV2/tree/master/03%20Sample)
-2. Start here to just create Azure resources above >> [01 Create Resources](https://github.com/hfoley/SynapseLoadV2/tree/master/01%20Create%20Resources)
+2. Start here to just need SQL metadata scripts >> [02 SQL Scripts](https://github.com/hfoley/SynapseLoadV2/tree/master/02%20SQL%20Scripts)
 3. Here's the location containing the script to create the SQL metadata tables >> [02 ADF Create](https://github.com/hfoley/SynapseLoadV2/tree/master/02%20ADF%20Create).